manastewari/weather-aggregator/README.md

 Schema creation uses `create_all` for this small exercise; production schema changes need migrations.
 History is unpaginated per the brief.
 Authentication, rate limits, caching and background refresh are outside the exercise.
 The same-origin proxy avoids broad CORS configuration.
 The UI loads optional Google Fonts with system-font fallbacks.

-## Delivery

-GitHub Actions runs the single test command on Ubuntu with Docker and uploads JUnit output plus the Pact file.
-The project is published in the private repository https://github.com/manastewari/weather-aggregator.
-Reviewer invitations remain pending until their GitHub usernames are confirmed.

-Reviewers listed in the brief: lucian.timar@nokia.com, csilla.groza@nokia.com, daliborca.popov@nokia.com, diana.dorobantu@nokia.com.
-Confirm their GitHub accounts before inviting them.
-Do not make the repository public.

 ## Verification recorded in this workspace